-A nurse should be dedicated to the monitoring of anticoagulation profile and ensuring the INR is within the therapeutic range.
+A nurse should be dedicated to monitoring the anticoagulation profile and ensuring the INR is within the therapeutic range.
 In addition, the nurse should immediately communicate with the team if there are signs of a stroke or other embolic phenomenon.
-The nurse has to educate the patient on medication compliance for hypertension, coronary disease, and to ensure follow-up at regular intervals.
+The nurse has to educate the patient on medication compliance for hypertension and coronary disease and ensure follow-up at regular intervals.
 Finally, the patient should be educated about the symptoms of a stroke and when to return to the emergency department.

 The pharmacist should inform the patient of the different anticoagulants, their benefits, and the adverse risk profile.
 Besides, the pharmacist should also ensure that the patient is compliant with the medications.

 While cardiologists treat the disorder, the role of the pharmacist is critical.
 Many of these patients are on multiple medications, including antiarrhythmic agents and anticoagulants.
 In addition, there is some evidence indicating that the use of angiotensin receptor blockers and statins may lower the frequency of atrial fibrillation and increase the probability of successful cardioversion.
 Thus, the pharmacist has to make sure that the patient's medication doses are therapeutic, there are no drug interactions, and that the patient has therapeutic anticoagulation to prevent a stroke.
 [Level 5]